brycesub/takehome/README.md

-Clone this repo to your own github account create the playbook described below, and commit your changes back to your fork.
+Fork this repo to your own github account, create the playbook described below, and commit your changes back to your fork.

 Given the ansible inventory file `myinventory` create an Ansible playbook that: